Searchers 2.0

-Searchers 2.0 is a 2007 road film directed by Alex Cox.
+Searchers 2.0 is a 2007 Western road film directed by Alex Cox.
 It stars Del Zamora and Ed Pansullo.
 Described by Cox as a "microfeature," it was shot on digital video in 10 days for a budget of $180,000.
 Lacking distribution, it featured a very limited theatrical run of one-night showings at various theaters throughout 2007 and 2008, followed by its premiere on BBC in the UK, and eventual DVD release in Japan and North America.
-The film marks Cox's return to the comedy genre, since Straight to Hell, 20 years prior.
+The film marks Cox's return to the comedy genre, his first since Straight to Hell, 20 years prior.

+In the film, two former child actors seek revenge against a screenwriter who had violently abused them during their childhood.

 Plot

 The story follows two out of work actors, Mel and Fred.
 Mel works part-time as a day laborer.
 They learn that screenwriter Fritz Frobisher, who had violently abused the two actors with a whip during a childhood acting job, will be appearing at a screening of one of his films that will take place in Monument Valley.
 The two decide to travel from Los Angeles to the screening, but neither owns a car, so they convince Mel's daughter, Delilah, to drive them on their revenge journey.